October is National Bullying Prevention Month

 October 11th is National Coming Out Day

-Celebrate coming out as lesbian, gay, bisexual, transgender, LGBTQ+ questioning or as an ally.
+Celebrate coming out as lesbian, gay, bisexual, transgender, LGBTQIA+ questioning or as an ally.

 STAND UP for Others Week